Staycation boating fun for all the family

 Inland Waterways

-Set off on a fun-filled family adventure on Britain's vast network of navigable canals and rivers this summer.
-With over 2,000 miles of tranquil waterways to explore, you can escape the stresses of modern-day life and let the kids take the helm as you cruise past interesting landmarks and wildlife.
+Set off on a fun-filled family adventure on Britain's vast network of navigable canals and rivers, with over 2,000 miles of tranquil waterways to explore.
+Escape the stresses of modern-day life and let the kids take the helm as you cruise past interesting landmarks and wildlife.

-Although you don't need to have a qualification to charter a canal boat in the UK, you'll likely get more enjoyment from your holiday if you complete the RYA Inland Waterways Crew or Helmsman course.
-The RYA Inland Waterways Training Scheme teaches both beginners and seasoned boaters everything you need to know; learn how to be in charge of your own boat, operate locks and remain safe and confident on the canals.
+You don't need to have a qualification to charter a canal boat in the UK.
+However, you'll likely get more enjoyment from your holiday if you complete the RYA Inland Waterways Crew or Helmsman course.
+The RYA Inland Waterways Training Scheme teaches both beginners and seasoned boaters everything you need to know.
+Learn how to be in charge of your own boat, operate locks and remain safe and confident on the canals.
 Children as young as 12-years-old can gain an endorsed helmsman's certificate, and the minimum age for the crewing course is just 8-years-old.

 Motor Cruising